Del Norte High School (San Diego): History

-Del Norte opened on August 19, 2009, and was the last comprehensive high school to be opened in the Poway Unified School District.
+Del Norte opened on August 19, 2009, and is the most recent comprehensive high school to be opened in Poway Unified School District.
+The campus covers 210093 sqft of land.

 During its first year, Del Norte was expected to have approximately 700 students in order to create a personalized learning experience.
 Also notable was the absence of juniors and seniors, as the first year only contained freshmen and sophomores.
 The expected student population after the first few years was approximately 2,250 students.

 On May 13, 2014, the Bernardo Fire broke out near the school, leading to the evacuation of 21,000 nearby houses.

 On May 26, 2022, Del Norte High School and several nearby schools in Poway Unified School District were put into complete lockdown because of shooting threats called into the police station.
-The following day, many students left their homeroom period in a walkout to protest gun violence and honor the lives lost just two days prior during the Robb Elementary School shooting.
+The following day, many students left their homeroom period in a walkout to protest gun violence and honor the lives lost just two days prior during the Uvalde school shooting.

+Beginning in the 2023–24 school year, longtime Del Norte administrator Ty Eveleth, who had previously served as assistant principal starting 2020, and a school counselor beginning in 2013, became Del Norte's principal.
+Eveleth succeeded Bryan Schultz, who served as principal between 2018 and 2023.

 Enrollment

-In the 2021-2022 school year, 2,585 students were enrolled at Del Norte, with a senior class of 675 students.
+In the 2021–22 school year, 2,585 students were enrolled at Del Norte, with a senior class of 675 students.
 Student enrollment in 2020 was reported as 38.4% White, 38.3% Asian, 10.4% Hispanic or Latino, 8.2% two or more races, 1.5% African American, 0.3% Native Hawaiian or Pacific Islander, and 0.2% Native American or Alaska Native.